 Brylski was designed for the Hamilton Wood Type & Printing Museum, to be cut as wood type.
 Named for wood type worker Norb Brylski, the design is based on poster styles from the 19th century, particularly one offered as phototype by Dan X Solo under the name Midway Ornate.
 Brylski diverges notably from the original models, with adjustments to the proportions and serif style, plus other design optimizations for the wood type production process.
-Available for licensing from P22.

 Inspired by casual lettering seen in everyday settings: laundromats, work trucks, comics, parking signs, diners, etc. Some of the more distinctive quirks were adopted from a particular dry cleaning sign in Silver Lake, Los Angeles.

 Flight Center Gothic was designed for Michael Bierut’s team at Pentagram as part of a restoration of the TWA Flight Center, Eero Saarinen’s 1962 icon of modernist architecture at JFK airport in New York City.
 The typeface is a reinterpretation of the building’s original signage lettering, with origins in Johannes John’s ‘Fette Kursiv-Grotesk’, originally released as a standalone italic in 1892 by the J. John Söhne type foundry.
 David Jonathan Ross assisted with the final font production.